-Program faculty have examined the evidence and results of data analysis from AC 2019-2020 and will take steps to improve student learning in AC 2020-2021.
+Program faculty have examined the evidence and results of data analysis from AY 2020-2021 and will take steps to improve student learning.

-- Faculty will participate in TEAC to identify the needs of our stakeholders, students, and community partners and utilize course data to drive curriculum design. - Faculty will introduce information, projects, and assignments addressing Diversity in MAT-SPED courses to support candidate learning and bolster their ability to meet SLO 2. - As a program-wide initiative, faculty will introduce/support Diversity and Culturally Responsive Practices across the curriculum but will primarily be discussed in EDSP 5000 Educational Psychology & SPED Applied to Teaching and EDSP 5030 Classroom & Behavior Management of All Students to enhance candidate ability to meet SLO 3. - Faculty will promote professionalism and creative thinking that yields engaging ideas by having candidates conduct research into effective educational strategies, determine how to integrate the strategies into an inclusive classroom, and write a mini-grant proposal to be submitted to a professional organization (CEC).

-• Faculty will introduce information about and promote research into various replacement behaviors to promote creative behavior management plans, supporting candidate learning and their ability to meet SLO 5.
+- We will participate in TEAC to identify the needs of our stakeholders, students, and community partners and utilize course data to drive curriculum design (SLO 1,2,3,4,5). - We will introduce information, projects, and assignments addressing professionalism and ethics in MAT-SPED courses to support candidate learning and bolster their ability to meet SLO 2. - As a program-wide initiative, Professionalism and Ethics will be introduced/supported across the curriculum but will primarily be discussed in EDSP 5000 Educational Psychology & SPED Applied to Teaching and EDSP 5111/5121 Internship in Teaching to enhance candidate ability to meet SLO 3. - Finally, faculty will introduce information about and promote research into various replacement behaviors and strategies to promote creative behavior management plans, inclusive classrooms, and support candidate learning and their ability to meet SLO 5.